 It’s bruschetta day on The Food Matters Project today – click here to read what it’s about and to check out what some of the others have made…

-Drizzle bread slices with olive oil and salt.
+- Drizzle the bread slices with olive oil and season with a pinch of salt.
 Toast under the broiler, or grill.

-Slice garlic clove in half.
-Once the bread is done and nicely toasted, rub it with the open side of the garlic.
+- Slice garlic clove in half.
+Once the bread is nicely toasted, rub it with the open side of the garlic.
 Set aside.

-Slice tomato, sprinkle it with some salt and set aside.
+- Slice the tomato, sprinkle it with some salt, and set aside.

-Mix together ricotta, lemon juice, lemon zest, minced garlic, honey, salt and pepper.
-Taste and adjust.
+- Mix together the ricotta, lemon juice, lemon zest, minced garlic, honey, chives, and pinches of salt and pepper.
+Taste and adjust seasonings.